christroutner/bch-tests/wormhole2/README.md

-# bch-tests
+# wormhole

-Examples and tests I wrote to play with the Bitbox and Wormhole BCH SDKs.
+Calls the wallet/newAddress API endpoint for the Wormhole full node.